The 29 Best Things to do in Toronto

 2) Watch Ice Hockey

 No trip to Canada is complete without witnessing a game of the national winter sport, ice hockey.
 If you time your visit right you can watch the Toronto Maple Leafs at home in the Scotiabank Arena, which is also the home of the Toronto Raptors of the National Basketball Association.
 There are a few different ways to get tickets, the easiest being to go through the website or buy through Ticketmaster.
-Most events sell out early, so you can also show up to the box office to see if there are any returned tickets.
+Most events sell out early, so you can also show up at the box office to see if there are any returned tickets.
 Don’t ever buy tickets from touts outside the venue.

 3) Tour the Hockey Hall of Fame

 If you can’t get enough of ice hockey, visit the Hockey Hall of Fame, a museum dedicated to the history of ice hockey.
 It features exhibits about players, teams, the National Hockey League (NHL) records and memorabilia, as well as NHL trophies, including the Stanley Cup.
-Great for all ages, see the greatest collection of hockey artifacts from around the world, plus themed exhibits, multimedia stations, theatres, larger-than-life statues and a replica NHL dressing room.
+Great for all ages, see the greatest collection of hockey artefacts from around the world, plus themed exhibits, multimedia stations, theatres, larger-than-life statues and a replica NHL dressing room.
 You can also try your hand at goaltending and shooting against life-sized animated versions of today’s top players in the NHLPA Game Time model rink or call the play-by-play and host your own SportsCentre in the TSN Broadcast Zone.

 4) Visit the Rogers Centre